dnanexus/dxCompiler/doc/ExpertOptions.md

 When manifest support is enabled, applet/workflow outputs which are passed from one stage to another (or to the final output stage) exist on the form of intermediate manifests.
-Here we describe the format of such an intermediary manifest for users to better understand the format.
-There is no need to use them as your workflow inputs, and JSON manifest above is the recommended way.
+Here we describe the format of such an intermediary manifest for users to better
+There is no need to use them as your workflow inputs, as the JSON manifest above is the recommended format.

 Given the above workflow, the manifest output from `common` stage to the next stage (not shown) would be: